 No he tenido tiempo de revisarlas correctamente, pero aquí hay algunas herramientas Scrum que puedes consultar:

-Scrum tool for managing time, expenses, and billing
+Scrum tool for enterprise

 For Scrum beginners